KelvinKramp/Access_control/README.md

 - Tracks last activity in django python script and kills the script after 5 minutes of inactivity.
 - Before usable you need to make necessary changes in settings.py, for more details see the text in the script.

-access_control_workflow.jpg:
-- Access control workflow for using python script in health care database.